CactuseSecurity/firewall-orchestrator/documentation/developer-docs/project-directory-structure.md

 - This project is provisioned by Ansible
 - The playbook (main) is site.yml
 - The hosts and its associated roles are described in the following sections
-- Corresponding variables are defined in inventory
+- Corresponding variables are defined in the inventory directory
+- All servers and their ip addresses are defined in inventory/hosts

 ## hosts: all

-- This host defines roles and variables for all other hosts
+- This host group defines roles and variables for all hosts
 - A list of important variables from inventory/all

   ```